In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: In-Context Learning

+A major limitation of ICL is that its performance can depend crucially on the way instructions are formulated, the order of the demonstration examples, and the unbalanced distribution of labels.
+To reduce this dependency, \citet{pmlr-v139-zhao21c} proposed calibrated ICL.

+Calibration works as follows: First, a \defn{content-free prompt} is created.
+This prompt includes the same instruction and demonstration examples as the original prompt, but the input data is removed.\footnote{One can replace the input data with an empty string, ``\texttt{N/A}'', or gibberish tokens.
+In our experiment we remove the input data by replacing it with an empty string.} The main idea is that the model's bias toward predicting certain labels is revealed by its output for the content-free prompt.

+Next, the predicted probabilities of labels are calibrated by the predicted probabilities for the content-free prompt.
+Concretely, suppose the model predicts $p(c {\mid} \prompt)$, which shows the probability of the input being classified with label $c$.
+To calibrate this probability, we divide it by the probability of predicting the same label $c$ for the content-free prompt: $\frac{p(c \mid \prompt)}{p(c \mid \prompt_{null})}$, where $\prompt_{null}$ is obtained by removing the input data from the prompt $\prompt$.
+The probabilities are then normalized via Softmax and the class with the maximum probability is predicted as the label.

 \paragraph{Limitations.} Although ICL is an efficient alternative to finetuning, with competitive results, it has its own limitations.
-As mentioned earlier, ICL is notoriously unstable \citep{pmlr-v139-zhao21c}, where a minor change in the prompt can change the prediction results drastically.
+As mentioned earlier, and even after calibration, ICL is notoriously unstable \citep{lu-etal-2022-fantastically}, minor changes in the prompt can drastically affect the prediction results.
 Furthermore, as pointed out by \citep{min-etal-2022-rethinking}, ICL might be limited to learning the domain of input and the label, and not the exact mapping between the input and the label.
-Similarly, \citet{webson-pavlick-2022-prompt} questions the degree to which that the effectiveness of ICL is derived from models understanding task instructions in ways analogous to humans.
+Similarly, \citet{webson-pavlick-2022-prompt} questions the degree to which the effectiveness of ICL is derived from models understanding task instructions in ways analogous to humans.

-\paragraph{Our proposal} departs from these two lines of work.
-We provide a more efficient approach to finetuning which, as apposed to PEFT, does \emph{not} require any knowledge about a models' architecture, can be trained with as few as a hundred examples, and only requires access to the last layer output of a model that is finetuned with instructions.
-The main observation is that, similar to in-context learning, we can benefit from instructions to extract useful contextualized representations from LLMs to perform a downstream task.
-However, and different to ICL, we make use of direct training signals when training our light-weight probes, which we claim to reduce the performance dependency to the instructions.
+\paragraph{Our proposal} departs from these two lines of work, i.e., finetuning and in-context learning.
+We provide a more efficient approach to finetuning which, as opposed to finetuning methods, does \emph{not} require any knowledge about a models' architecture, can be trained with as few as a hundred examples, and only requires access to the last layer output of a model.

+The main observation is that, similar to in-context learning, we can benefit from instructions to extract useful contextualized representations from large language models to perform a downstream task.
+However, and different to ICL, we make use of direct training signals when training our light-weight probes.
+We empirically show that in-context probing significantly reduces the performance dependency to the formulation of instructions.
+We elaborate on our probing approach in the next section.